i-am-mai/i-am-mai.github.io/_posts/2022-12-13-arduino-game.md

 The **Light-a-phone**!
 Or, a xylophone that would light up for each key that you hit.
 Along with the xylophone was a game that would test your memory skills by having you repeat the pattern that the xylophone plays.

-{% include picture.html img="1" ext="jpg" alt="A sketch of the Light-a-phone: A rectangle with 5 smaller rectangles within it." caption="Sketch of the Light-a-phone" %}
+{% include picture.html img="1" ext="jpg" alt="A sketch of the Light-a-phone: A rectangle with 5 smaller rectangles within it." caption="Sketch of the Light-a-phone"%}

 Seems fairly simple, right?